Causal progress with imperfect placebo treatments and outcomes

 \subsection{Varieties of (single) placebos}

-The approaches presented above are properties of linear regression, and apply to any (pair of) regression(s).
-However, an assumed causal structure (embodied by a graph) is necessary to link the estimates to causal quantities of interest.
+The approaches presented above are algebraic properties of linear regression, and apply to any pair of regressions.
+However, an assumed causal structure (embodied by a graph) is necessary to link those results to causal quantities of interest.
 While Figure~\ref{f_simple_dags} represents four graphs in which a placebo variable can be considered a placebo outcome or treatment, there are additional cases representing placebos as mediators, observed confounders, or post-outcome variables.
 Tables~\ref{taxonomy_table1} and ~\ref{taxonomy_table2} illustrate 8 different causal structure with a single placebo variable in different positions, inclusive of those in Figure~\ref{f_simple_dags}.
-We assume that all relevant unobserved common causes are bundled into the vector of unobserved variables $\mathbf{Z}$; and we refer to the placebo as $P$ in every case as the $P$ versus $N$ distinction is not always appropriate or clear.\footnote{Observed covariates $\mathbf{X}$ are omitted from the graphs for clarity.} These tables detail the specific regressions one would run and adjustment one would make for partial identification purposes in each case.
-In some causal structures, a given placebo variable can be understood to have different roles, allowing it to be handled in more than one way.
-In such a case, we can partially identify effects in more than one way by employing different types of assumptions.
-Different assumptions can lead to different conclusions.
-When ranges of assumed plausible values for parameters include the truth, different approaches will lead to similar conclusions.
+We assume that all relevant unobserved common causes are bundled into the vector of unobserved variables $\mathbf{Z}$; and we refer to the placebo as $P$ in every case as the distinction between placebo treatments and placebo outcomes is not always appropriate or clear.
+We omit observed covariates $\mathbf{X}$ from the graphs for legibility.
+These tables detail the specific regressions one would run and adjustment one would make for partial identification purposes in each case.
+In some causal structures, a given placebo variable can be understood to have different roles, allowing it to be handled in more than one way as separate exercises that may lead to informative triangulation.